gnolang/gno/docs/validator/faq.md

 Out of many official Gno testnets, Testnet4 (`test4`) is the purpose-built network for testing the multi-node validator environment prior to mainnet launch.
 Testnet4 is scheduled to go live in Q2 2024 with genesis validators consisting of the Gno Core Team, partners, and external contributors.

 For more information about joining testnet4, visit (add link to the criteria issue/discussion).
-For more information about different testnets, visit the [Gno Testnet](https://docs.gno.land/concepts/testnets) section.
+For more information about different testnets, visit [the relevant issue](https://github.com/gnolang/hackerspace/issues/69).

 ### What are the incentives for running a validator?